IlkinNajafov/WeatherApp/README.md

 I dedicate this project to my beloved Esma Silgu, who always supports and motivates me.
 Thanks to her :)

-This web app page has lack of design.
+The second page of this web app has lack of design due to it's my first project with NODE.JS.